AIWintermuteAI/aXeleRate/README.md

 <hr>
 <p align="center">
 aXeleRate streamlines training and converting computer vision models to be run on various platforms with hardware acceleration.
-It is optimized for both the workflow on local machine and on Google Colab.
+It is optimized for both the workflow on local machine(Ubuntu 18.04 - other Linux distros might work, but not tested.
+Mac/Win OS are not supported) and on Google Colab.
 Currently supports trained model conversion to: .kmodel(K210), .tflite format(full integer and dymaic range quantization support available), OpenVINO IR model format.
 Experimental support: Google Edge TPU.
 </p>

 <table>